jdriscoll/jdriscoll.github.com/pages/code_at_makalu.markdown

 ### Code to the Style of the Project

 When working on an existing code-base, the second most helpful thing a developer can do is mimic the overall style of the existing codebase.
 This includes using existing patterns or conventions (unless a good case can be made to break from the norm).
-Ruby provides a lot of flexibility in how something might be accomplished, but readability and maintainability is better served by consistency.
+Ruby provides a lot of flexibility in how something might be accomplished, but readability and maintainability are better served by consistency.

 ### External Dependencies Are Expensive